 When I view the list of Streams in my Hub, I see either "crawlable" or "no-index/follow" next to each Stream under the SEO column.
 What does this mean?

-You'll see one of three settings under the SEO column for each Stream:
+You'll see one of three statuses under the SEO column for each Stream:

-followpart of the tag tells search engines that they can still follow links in the Stream to discover other content (that might be in a crawlable Stream).
+followpart of the tag tells search engines that they can still follow links in the Stream to discover other pages (which might be in a crawlable Stream).